Activists say reprisal ambush in Hama province left eight soldiers dead after government forces killed five civilians.

 Russian Ambassador Vitaly Churkin, who holds the council’s presidency in December, did not disclose the exact content of the text, but said it would be discussed by the 15-member body.

-Churkin told Al Jazeera that Russia believed there had been “considerable excesses” by some Syrian forces dealing with demonstrators.
+Vitaly Churkin told Al Jazeera that Russia believed there had been “considerable excesses” by some Syrian forces dealing with demonstrators.

-He also said “extreme elements” had exploited protests and used demonstrators as “human shields” in order to attack police and security forces.
+However, he also said “extreme elements” had exploited protests and used demonstrators as “human shields” in order to attack police and security forces.

 “We do believe that it’s not only the authorities but also extremist opposition forces who are causing damage and killing people so that is reflected in our draft,” he said.